 Seattle, Washington is one of the most accessible travel destinations because of its public transportation.
 The rail system was built in 2009, which means every aspect was able to be constructed to be fully compliant with the standards of the Americans With Disabilities Act.

 Most of the popular tourist attractions, such as the Space Needle, or Great Wheel, are all wheelchair accessible.

 Also, the city has a compact downtown area.
 This makes traveling to the different attractions and restaurants easy because the distances are short and the paths are well paved.
 Other forms of transportation, such as shuttles, taxis, and ferries are also available.
-This website provides information about all the different types of Seattle transportation and gives contact information so you can plan ahead.

 Dublin has many attractions, but one of the biggest may be how accessible it is!
 The city is flat and compact.
 This makes the terrain easy to travel across in a wheelchair.
 And there are other accommodations, such as delayed traffic lights and dropped curbs.

 If you need to use public transportation, that’s also a breeze.
 While not all of the buses and trams are accessible, they do have ones that are.
 You can ask ahead of time which ones you should take, to save time and confusion during the trip.

 Many accommodations in Dublin are also accessible.
 Several hotels have rooms that include full sized roll-in showers.
 And if you’d rather stay somewhere more adventurous, both Abbeyglen Castle and Cabra Castle offer accessible rooms.

 Sydney, Australia may be one of the most attractive accessible travel destinations.
 Almost anything you would want to do in Sydney, you can.